s-suresh-kumar/Eat-Da-Burger/README.md

 ## Description

 This is a fullstack app that uses html, css, bootstrap, nodeJS, express, express handlebars, mysql, dotenv and a homegrown ORM.
 It implements the following html routes GET '/' for the home page.
 It also implements the following api routes.
 POST '/api/burgers' for creating a new burger in json format.
 OUT '/api/burgers/:id/ for updating a particular burger's devoured state.
-The application does not use a sql db.
+The application uses a mysql db.
 It uses a home grown orm to abstract the data base queries.
 The auto-created id is rendered along with the burger name.

 The user can order a new burger, it goes to waiting area to be devoured.
 Once the user clicks 'Devour it!' button, the burger moves to 'Devoured' section in the page.